Tivoli Day Trip from Rome: Ultimate Itinerary with Local Tips

 As you walk around Villa Adriana you will see everything from ancient ruins of the Maritime Theatre, to libraries, thermal baths, a museum full of artifacts, and beyond.

-This site is a mainly-flat, outdoor site place to walk around, and an average visit here lasts 2 hours.
+This site is a mainly-flat, outdoor area to walk around, and an average visit here lasts 2 hours.
 Due to this, it’s highly recommended to wear comfy clothes and bring sun protection depending on when you visit.

 Villa Gregoriana